sepulous/soundlib/README.md

 Soundlib uses CMake for its build system.
 Soundlib is built as a dynamic library by default, but it can be built as a static library through the CMake option `STATIC_SOUNDLIB=ON`.
 You can also choose whether to automatically fetch and build OpenAL Soft or use a system-installed version through the `USE_SYSTEM_OPENAL` option.
 On Windows the default is to build OpenAL Soft, but for other systems the default is to find a system-installed version.

 # TODO
-I'm actively working on the following features:
+I plan to add the following features:
 * Changing playback device after initialization
 * Buffer queuing
 * Support for OpenAL EFX (reverb, filters, etc.)